kevin218/Eureka/docs/source/quickstart.rst

 	cp demos/S5_fit_par_template.epf S5_fit_par_wasp39b.ecf
 	cp demos/S6_template.ecf S6_wasp39b.ecf

 Notice that all of the ``*.ecf`` files have a common ``wasp39b`` string.
 It's useful to keep this homogenous across files as it is what ``Eureka!`` interprets as an "event label", and is used to locate specific input files when running the pipeline.
 To see this more clearly, open up the ``run_eureka.py`` file and look at how the individual stages are being called.
-While you're here modify the ``eventlabel`` string directly to match the chosen naming:
+While you're here, modify the ``eventlabel`` string directly to match the chosen naming:

 .. code-block:: bash